Prashasti-Sarraf/HexoAssignment_MinimalAutonomousAgent/README.md

 - **Tabular:** LightGBM with simple imputation and categorical handling

 - **Image:** Small CNN / ResNet18 backbone
+- **Time-Series:** Audio pipeline with 1-channel CNN on Mel spectrograms

 The agent emphasizes **auditability** and **reproducibility**.
 It logs dataset inspection, model choice, seed runs, and validation metrics in `run_log.txt` and `metrics.json`, and outputs a fully autonomous `submission.csv`.